ghc/nofib/README.md

 Additional information can also be found on
 [NoFib's wiki page](https://ghc.haskell.org/trac/ghc/wiki/Building/RunningNoFib).

+There's also a `easy.sh` helper script, which as name implies, is automated and easy way to run `nofib`.
+See the section at the end of README for its usage.

 ## Using

 <details>
   <summary>Git symlink support for Windows machines</summary>

   NoFib uses a few symlinks here and there to share code between benchmarks.
   Git for Windows has symlinks support for some time now, but [it may not be enabled by default](https://stackoverflow.com/a/42137273/388010).
   You will notice strange `make boot` failures if it's not enabled for you.

   Make sure you follow the instructions in the link to enable symlink support, possibly as simple as through `git config core.symlinks true` or cloning with `git clone -c core.symlinks=true <URL>`.